 - Supporting local nonprofit organizations in our communities and sharing employees’ expertise through volunteerism

 Our grant guidelines provide information about the proposal content elements and submission process.
 Note, the Office of Corporate Responsibility and MSD Foundation do not accept unsolicited proposals.

 - Familiarize yourself with our grant application guidelines that include eligibility criteria and proposal requirements.

 - You can submit your grant proposal through the online grants management system

-- If you are looking for more information, we report the company’s charitable contributions and the MSD Foundation’s grants in our Corporate Responsibility Report
+- If you are looking for more information, we report the company’s charitable contributions and the MSD Foundation’s grants in our Environmental, Social & Governance (ESG) report.

 Our Company’s Foundation

 The Foundation is a private, charitable organization established and funded by the company.
 It is a separate legal entity from the company and operates independently.